January 31, 2017

 Members of NFL Clubs in various positions have used mail, telephone and the Internet communications to coordinate in illegal interstate commerce, and in so doing, committed mail and wire fraud, a racketeering activity, according to the brief.
 A few of the many examples of the violations cited include: medication orders; shipment and invoicing of medications; communications about the medications; improper sealing and packaging of the medications; documents intended to facilitate medication abuse; distribution of revenues and profits to Defendants, and coordination of meeting agendas which included doctors and trainers.

-Parallel with the RICO claims, the players alleges a “Civil Conspiracy” in violation of state, as opposed to federal laws in which each member club is charged individually.
+Parallel with the RICO claims, the players allege a “Civil Conspiracy” in violation of state, as opposed to federal laws in which each member club is charged individually.

 The NFL Club Defendants responded with a number of affirmative defenses including a four-year statue of limitations on RICO charges, which they assert has passed.
 Their Motion to Dismiss refers to the players’ allegations, “an extravagant theory.”
 Other affirmative defenses used by the Defendants include, failure to allege that the claimed Injury to their business or property was caused by racketeering activity; and that Plaintiffs failed to establish the existence of any actual agreement, as opposed to unilateral decisions by employees of individual clubs.
 Civil Conspiracy, concealment, and misrepresentation claims were rebutted in a similar manner.